-GenderNexus has been created to address all components of individual wellness – physical, emotional, spiritual, social, occupational, intellectual, and environmental – as well as the relationships of people who are gender diverse – relationship with self, with a partner, with parents, family, and friends.
+GenderNexus has been created for trans and nonbinary people, to address all components of individual wellness – physical, emotional, social, spiritual, occupational, intellectual, and environmental.
+We also focus on building healthy relationships – relationship with self, with a partner, with parents, family, and friends.

-As the family member of a person who is gender diverse, you might worry that your loved one has done (or is about to do) something horribly wrong.
+As the family member of a person who is trans or nonbinary, you might worry that your loved one has done (or is about to do) something horribly wrong.
 You might think they will be mutilating their seemingly perfect body.
 Maybe you have questions that you don’t know how to ask: Is it okay to grieve the loss of the kind of future you once desired for your loved one?
 Will the children be able to comprehend what’s going on?
 Is changing your gender like saying God made a mistake?
-Why does your loved one resist looking at photos from their past or talking about the “good ol’ days?”
+Why does your loved one resist looking at photos from their past or talking about the “good ol’ days”?

 These are the kinds of issues we are addressing at GenderNexus.
-As we prepare to open the doors for direct service with the gender diverse community, we invite you to scroll through the blog, follow us on Facebook and Twitter, subscribe to our email list, and make a contribution to support the cause!
+We invite you to schedule an appointment with a care coordinator, check out our events on the calendar, follow us on Facebook and Twitter, subscribe to our email list, and make a contribution to support the cause!